Planetary oceanography

-Extraterrestrial water oceans
+Extraterrestrial oceans

 Planets

 The gas giants, Jupiter and Saturn, are thought to lack surfaces and instead have a stratum of liquid hydrogen; however their planetary geology is not well understood.
 The possibility of the ice giants Uranus and Neptune having hot, highly compressed, supercritical water under their thick atmospheres has been hypothesised.
-Although their composition is still not fully understood, a 2006 study by Wiktorowicz and Ingersall ruled out the possibility of such a water "ocean" existing on Neptune, though some studies have suggested that exotic oceans of liquid diamond are possible.
+Although their composition is still not fully understood, a 2006 study by Wiktorowicz and Ingersall ruled out the possibility of such a water "ocean" existing on Neptune, though oceans of metallic liquid carbon are possible.

 The Mars ocean hypothesis suggests that nearly a third of the surface of Mars was once covered by water, though the water on Mars is no longer oceanic (much of it residing in the ice caps).
 The possibility continues to be studied along with reasons for their apparent disappearance.
-Astronomers now think that Venus may have had liquid water and perhaps oceans for over 2 billion years.
+Some astronomers now propose that Venus may have had liquid water and perhaps oceans for over 2 billion years.